a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 Saying code is flexible, or changeable, or reliable should say something about how an organization produces value.
 For example, we desire our planes stay airborn, so reliability is an important quality attribute in airplane software.
 To stay competitive, businesses often desire to change quickly, so changeability is a important quality attribute in many businesses.

 A good place to start is focusing on 1-3 attributes whose definitions seem most critical to your organization.
-This series of articles will focus on changeability.
+This series of articles will focus on changeability.  **Changeability**: How fast you or others can make error-free code changes to produce the desired behaviors.
 Most of us work for businesses.
 Most businesses with programmers want to adapt to changing conditions.
 Focusing on changeability often results in other attributes like modularity, flexibility, testability, and reliability.

-**Changeability** - How fast you or others can make error-free code changes to produce the desired behaviors

 Things to be aware of:
   - Quality attributes often have overlapping definitions